 You don’t need to please everyone (but you can try)

 If your guests have particular allergies or dietary restrictions, they may not be able to indulge in a slice of your wedding cake.
 And, while it’s a nice gesture, it’s definitely not necessary to stack your table with an array of gluten-free, nut-free, egg-free or paleo bites to please them.
 If you can’t afford to go that extra mile and customize special bites just for them, fresh fruit is a tried and true option that doesn’t involve too much extra effort (or money).

 Have to-go bags or boxes ready

-Really going to town with your dessert table?
+Really going to town with your wedding dessert display?
 Well, you may want to provide your guests with bags or boxes so that they can take some sweets home with them.
 This works especially well if you’re doing something like a pick ‘n’ mix candy bar or serving handheld desserts like cupcakes, macarons and pint-sized pastries.
 We suggest skipping the plain paper bags and amp up your goodie bags with your own logo and colours or patterns that match your wedding’s theme (maybe even stamp them with your wedding monogram).
-Bonus: if you’re trying to save money, these grab ‘n’ go candies can double as your favours.
+Bonus: if you’re trying to save money, these grab ‘n’ go candies can double as your wedding favours.

 Find wedding cake creators and specialized bakeries on WeddingWire »